 Today we recall the shameful expulsion from America of Charlie Chaplin – the great film-making pioneer and veritable icon – who, with his deft touch of comedy and pathos, brought enduring pleasure to the world and generated millions of dollars for his adopted country.
-It was sixty years ago today when the longstanding hate campaign against the comic genius on account of his political views culminated in his banishment when the US Attorney General rescinded Chaplin’s re-entry permit.
+It was sixty-one years ago today when the longstanding hate campaign against the comic genius on account of his political views culminated in his banishment when the US Attorney General rescinded Chaplin’s re-entry permit.
 Such had been Chaplin’s status, power, wealth and popularity that his reputation had hitherto survived even the most sordid sex scandals.
 But in the paranoid and hysterical climate of Cold War America, there was no greater crime than to be a suspected commie.
 And just as we would see in the 1960s when government agencies and authorities set out to destroy the counterculture by targeting rock and roll, the film industry was similarly besieged in the ’40s and ’50s.
 In the most high-profile of all the Hollywood witchhunts, Charlie Chaplin – whose ‘radical’ views amounted to little more than a refusal to cross picket lines during the 1945-1946 Hollywood strikes, endorsing the Progressive Party candidate Henry Wallace in the 1948 presidential campaign and publicly admiring the Soviet Union for its (allied) role in World War 2 – was singled out by the FBI for systematic ruin.